 Step inside, and you’ll find the e-tron S still retains that premium look and feel; from the stitching on the upholstery and steering wheel to the materials used around the cabin.
 It’s classy and among the most lavish interiors found in an SUV, be it electrified or not.

 Moving onto technology, Audi includes a 10.1″ display, which is planted at a slight angle at the centre of the dashboard.
 The infotainment system is extremely responsive and makes for easy navigation thanks to Audi’s Multi Media Interface (MMI).
 Should you want, there’s also the ability to enable haptic feedback, which gives you the sensation of pressing a physical button, rather than tapping it virtually.

 The same technology applies to the secondary 8.6″ display.
-The smaller panel, located under the 10.1″ display, is dedicated to climate controls.
-Here, you’ll be able to change the fan speed, temperature and to initiate the front-heated seats, which come fitted as standard.
+The smaller panel, located under the 10.1″ display and conveniently in front of a small wrist rest, is dedicated to climate controls.
+Here, you’ll be able to adjust the fan speed, temperature and initiate the front-heated seats, which come fitted as standard.